clangen/cgallery/README.md

 * the destination directory. this is where cgallery will be installed.

 #### -m[ode]
-* **static**: scans the input directory images, generates thumbnails, and creates static index.html files. whenever you add new images to your directory structure, you will need to run the script again to pick them up. if you're serving a lot of traffic, this is your best bet.
+* **static**: scans the input directory for images, generates thumbnails, and creates static index.html files. whenever you add new images to your directory structure, you will need to run the script again to pick them up. if you're serving a lot of traffic, this is your best bet.
-* **local**: a varient of static, this is used to generate galleries that will not be served by a webserver (i.e. viewed from a local filesystem).
+* **local**: a variant of static, this is used to generate galleries that will not be served by a webserver (i.e. viewed from a local filesystem).
 * **dynamic**: symlinks to album.php, or series.php (depending on configuration). every time a user visits the page, the working directory will be re-scanned for new images will be thumbnails will be generated. this is most useful while building your gallery and during development.
 * **uninstall**: recursively removes all index.php and index.html files in the specified path. note this will **not** delete thumbnails, but may be used in conjunction with the **-d** option.